jeremiahlangner/cloudflare-htmx-trello-clone/README.md

 performant nor advantageous (for the individual/company developing and administering the application; the user will notice little difference).
 Because HTMX utilizes route/method based server access to update the client state it incurs a large request penalty on the serverless backend.
-The number of requests, reads, and writes scales, if not merely linearly, potentially exponentially, compared to running an application like this as a single-page application that maintains and manages its own state on the client side.
-The best serverless implementations use the backend as a hub for (relative to the application) centralized services such as authentication and remote state storage, as long as real-time collaboration is not required.
-Collaborative applications can still function well as SPAs using peer-to-peer connections as long as their state is reconciled properly.
-Utilizing a server to maintain and manage state seems more advantageous otherwise.

-I would be intrigued
+For highly interactive HTMX applications, use a server.

 ## Usage